 - You cannot already have or be in the process of earning a master’s degree in finance, including most MBAs, or a related field.
 Confirm your initial eligibility.

 Earning Your Way In — Courses Required for Admission

-- 1 economics course (microeconomics, economics of business, or managerial economics)
+- 1 economics course (microeconomics or managerial economics)